medipass/react-payment-inputs/README.md

 }
 ```

-> By spreading props on the inputs as shown above, React Payment Inputs will automatically handle the formatting, focus & validation logic for you.
+> By spreading props (e.g. `{...cardNumberProps()}`) on the inputs as shown above, React Payment Inputs will automatically handle the formatting, focus & validation logic for you.

 ### With render props